CognitiveScale/cortex-certifai-workshop/microsoft-responsibleai-5-aug-2020/README.md

 # Install the Certifai Toolkit

 1) Set your context to the toolkit folder where you unzipped the contents of the Certifai Toolkit .zip during the download process.
+Name the folder "certifai_toolkit_1.3.3"

 ```
 cd <path-to-folder-where-toolkit-was-unzipped>